Green Scare: Individuals

-Christopher McIntosh, who was sentenced to eight years in prison for setting fire to a Seattle McDonald's restaurant in January, 2003.
+Christopher McIntosh, who was sentenced to eight years in prison for setting fire to a McDonald's restaurant in Seattle in January, 2003.
 McIntosh admitted guilt as part of a plea agreement, in which the prosecution said they would not ask that he spend more than ten years in prison.
 Supporters criticized the sentence as excessive "for someone who caused $5,000 damage".
 Prosecutors argued it was important to "protect the public" from some one who expressed no remorse, saying McIntosh was "proud of his crime, and, given the chance, he would do the same thing again."

-Peter Daniel Young and a friend, Justin Samuel, who were indicted in by a federal grand jury in September 1998 on four charges of "Extortion by Interfering with Interstate Commerce", and two charges of "Animal Enterprise Terrorism".
+Peter Daniel Young and a friend, Justin Samuel, were indicted by a federal grand jury in September 1998 on four charges of "Extortion by Interfering with Interstate Commerce" and two charges of "Animal Enterprise Terrorism".
 They released over 8,000 animals from various fur farms in Iowa, South Dakota, and Wisconsin and disposed of the breeding records at each farm.
 Samuel was arrested on September 4, 1999 in Belgium and was extradited to the United States to face trial.
 He agreed to cooperate with the government in exchange for a reduced sentence of two years.
 Young was arrested in San Jose, California on March 21, 2005 on charges of shoplifting from a local Starbucks and was extradited to Wisconsin to face trial for the fur farm raids.
 He was sentenced to two years in federal prison; 360 hours of community service at a charity; $254,000 restitution; and one year probation.